angeloassis13/google-calendar-api/README.md

 Run the application by executing the main class SpringBootBasicApplication.
 You can typically do this by right-clicking the class and selecting "Run" in your IDE.

 Once the application is running, open a web browser and navigate to http://localhost:9000/swagger-ui/index.html.
 You should see a page with all endpoints available.

+## Frontend

+A React application was built for this API.
+It's available at [Calendar App](https://github.com/angeloassis13/calendar-app)